DoubleClick Search overview

-Just as many advertising agencies maintain separate teams to manage search marketing for multiple advertisers, in DoubleClick Search, you can manage multiple advertisers under a single agency network.
+Just as many advertising agencies maintain separate teams to manage search and social marketing for multiple advertisers, in DoubleClick Search, you can manage multiple advertisers under a single agency network.

 Each of these advertisers contains its own group of engine accounts and campaigns, as well as its own set of users who can view reports and edit settings.

 You can run reports for individual engine accounts, individual advertisers, or even an entire agency network (depending on the permissions that have been granted to your DS user account).

 If you are a direct marketer, you'll still have agency with at least one advertiser.
 You can create multiple advertisers for different product lines or divisions in your organization.

 DoubleClick Search (DS) has a direct API connection with several search engines.
 An API is a set of commands that computer systems use to communicate with each other.
 DS and the search engines use APIs to send a variety of information back and forth over the internet, such as campaign settings, keywords, and ads.
 Each search engine has its own API with unique behavior, including supported features, how often data is refreshed, and how often DS is permitted to access the API.

 Once you connect DS with an engine, you can create and manage search engine marketing campaigns in DS and have the changes automatically copied to the engines.
 Likewise, you can make changes directly in the engines and import (sync) them into DoubleClick Search.
 To ensure that you don't forget to sync changes, it's recommended that you schedule syncs to occur automatically on a regular basis.